 Commonwealth Wrestling Gold Medalist Ritu Phogat comes from a famed wrestling family.
 Her father, Mahavir Singh Phogat, is a legendary coach having trained several of her family members and leading them to the highest levels of the sport, inspiring the hit movie “Dangal.”
 Phogat began her own training at the age of 8, and just a few years later, she dropped out of school to focus on her wrestling career.

-She promptly moved to Singapore to join the world-renowned Evolve MMA, where she trains with mulitple Muay Thai and Brazilian Jiu-Jitsu World Champions to bring her striking and submission skills up to par with her elite wrestling.
-Her ultimate goals are to make her country proud with her performances on the global stage and to become India’s first mixed martial arts World Champion, a goal she hopes to attain within two years.
+She promptly moved to Singapore to join the world-renowned Evolve MMA, where she trains with multiple Muay Thai and Brazilian Jiu-Jitsu World Champions to bring her striking and submission skills up to par with her elite wrestling.
+Her ultimate goals are to make her country proud with her performances on the global stage and to become India’s first Mixed Martial Arts World Champion.